mabderrahmen1/BlackJack-Csharp-project/README.md

-# 70 lines BlackJack-C-project on the terminal.
+# 70 lines BlackJack-Csharp-project on the terminal.